Fulwing/Weather/README.md

 ### Step 4: Testing

-1. Go to the `RPI-to-IOT` directory.
+1. Go to the `RPI-to-IOT` directory that you just cloned.

 2. Open `DataToIot.py` and modify the AWS IoT configuration: